The Undertaker: Ode to the Deadman

 It can also be long term, whether due to injury, like with Edge or Daniel Bryan, or simply because a wrestler wanted to walk away from the game for a bit.
 Or retirement can simply stick because of the previous reasons or simply because a wrestler 'x' is past their prime.

-For The Undertaker, this past Sunday's celebration at Survivor Series in honor of a career well-spent seems a fitting end to his storied in-ring career.
+For The Undertaker, this past Sunday's celebration at Survivor Series was in honor of a career well-spent and a fitting end to his storied in-ring career.

 'Taker.
 The Deadman.
 The American Bad Ass.
 One half of the Brothers of Destruction.
 The Phenom.
 The Lord of Darkness.
 He was known by many names and feared, appreciated, and adored as them all.